 Our vollies come from many diverse backgrounds, across all age groups, offering an impressive range of skills and experience.
-But you don’t need an exceptional talent.
-Even just having healthy people to age- and gender-match with other clinical trial participants can help researchers detect important biological variations.
+But you don’t need an exceptional talent, there is a variety of tasks for you to lend a helping hand.

 Volunteers aren’t free – they’re PRICELESS!

 HMRI enjoys the support of an outstanding group of volunteers known as Team HMRI.
-They make a valuable contribution to the running of HMRI’s office and fundraising events – often they’re the friendly face of the Institute, building awareness of the research work being done and, of course, leaving a great impression with the public.
+They make a valuable contribution to the running of HMRI’s office, fundraising events and community seminars – often they’re the friendly face of the Institute, building awareness of the research work being done and, of course, leaving a great impression on the public.

-To inquire about being a Team HMRI volunteer, contact the HMRI Development Team on (02) 4042 1000 or complete the form below.
+To inquire about becoming a Team HMRI volunteer, contact the HMRI Development Team on (02) 4042 1000 or complete the form below.